Medieval Oslo Walk (From Ashes to Rebirth)Boka nu

 So once you’ve said, “been there, done that” to Oslo’s top tourist attractions (yes, we go there too!), see something “new” with us in town!
 Whether you are interested in history, architecture or modern cultural vibes, one thing is certain: after our Medieval tour, you will be able to brag to your friends by saying: “I know Oslo”.

 Tour includes: Guide

-Interested in a private version of this tour?
+Interested in a private version of Medieval Oslo Walk?
 Find it here.

 Information om turen

 Plats: Bispegate, 0250, Oslo, Norway